 The United Nations has worked closely with the Royal Thai Government and people of Thailand for more than 75 years to achieve inclusive and sustainable development in alignment with national priorities and plans.
-The UN Country Team consists of 21 UN agencies supported by invaluable partnerships with the Government, Line Ministries, local and provincial administrations, the private sector, investors and donors, the media, academia and civil society including youth and vulnerable communities.
+The UN Country Team consists of 21 UN agencies supported by invaluable partnerships with government, line ministries, local and provincial administrations, the private sector, investors and donors, media, academia and civil society including youth and vulnerable communities.
 We also work closely with the UN Economic and Social Commission for Asia Pacific (ESCAP).

 Together with the Ministry of Interior, the UN brokered a landmark agreement with all 77 Governors of Thailand, to progress SDG localization, with a focus on climate action.
 This is already enabling 14 million rural households to segregate their waste and reduce their carbon emissions, yielding over 550,000 tons in carbon reductions each year.
 The first tranche of the carbon credits has been bought by a Thai bank and the money will be used to invest in local infrastructure supporting decentralization.

 The Ministry of Natural Resources and Environment is partnering with FAO to support sustainable forest management and protection which will cover 1,800,000 hectares constituting 11% of forested land in Thailand.
 Together with the private sector, it will also promote community forests with 65,000 smallholders living in biodiverse buffer zones.
 This will generate 1 million tons of CO2 credits, of which 40% will be earned by smallholders.
 The initiative overall will support 4.2% of GHG reductions, amounting to 18 million metric tons of carbon.
 It will also contribute to biodiversity conservation as well as reducing illegal logging and wildlife trafficking.